RobotLeopard86/CacaoEngine/README.md

 #### A C++ game engine

 ## About
-Cacao Engine is a game engine developed by RobotLeopard86.
+Cacao Engine is a 3D game engine developed by RobotLeopard86.
 It is written in C++ and uses Meson as the build system.

-## Planned Features
-* 2D and 3D rendering capabilties
-* Level editor
-* C++, C#, and Python scripting
-* Support for Windows, macOS, and GNU/Linux
-* AI engine
-* Physics system
-* Support for multiple windowing systems and rendering APIs
-* Controller support

-More features may come in the future, so stay tuned!

 ## Building
 See the [build instructions page](https://robotleopard86.github.io/CacaoEngine/latest/manual/building.html) for information.